ezramechaber/subway-bot/README.md

 - `subway.js` grabs realtime data from MTA's json and filters to just delays from the last 5 minutes
 - `threads.js` handles creating and posting to threads.

-And then the bot itself is run via Github action with a cron job that's triggered every 5 minutes.
+And then the bot itself is run via cron job on Render.com that's triggered every 5 minutes.
 Environment variables (including Threads API keys) are handled there.
+I tried to do it via GitHub Actions but it turns out cron job scheduling is quite unreliable.
+Ultimately each run takes about 20 seconds, so hosting this should cost under $3 a month or so.

 ## What's the data source?